-

 Preparing to the best of your ability

 It sounds incredibly obvious that we should prepare to the best of our ability.
 However, in reality, things aren’t that simple.
-We procrastinate, we get sick or need to take care of someone that got sick, or we forget to consider we won’t have as much time to practice during spring break/family visits/etc. Procrastination vs. Read more
+We procrastinate, we get sick or need to take care of someone that got sick, or we forget to consider we won’t have as much time to practice during spring break/family visits/etc. Procrastination vs. Priorities Procrastination is the nagging feeling that we should be doing something now, but not taking action it in spite of it.
+Procrastination is the result of indecision.
+If you are short on time, it doesn’t necessarily mean you procrastinated.
+Sometimes we consciously choose to… Read more

 -